 If you keep your debt a secret, you could be creating tension in the relationship without even realizing it.
-Talking openly about student loans, credit cards, personal loans, and other forms of debt with your partner could help bring you two closer.
+Talking openly about student loans, credit cards, personal loans, and other forms of debt with your partner could help bring you closer.
 And chances are, they may have some debt of their own to talk about.

-Identify wants and needs
+2. Identify wants and needs

-- Look through your statements and highlight “Needs” like your mortgage, car payments, and insurance in one color.
+- Look through your statements and highlight “Needs,” like your mortgage, car payments, and insurance in one color.

-- Highlight “Nice-to-Haves”, like gym memberships, cable, or high-speed internet, in another color.
+- Highlight “Nice-to-Haves,” like gym memberships, cable, or high-speed internet, in another color.

-- Finally, highlight “Wants”, like entertainment or expensive restaurants in a third color.
+- Finally, highlight “Wants,” like entertainment or expensive restaurants in a third color.

-Support each other
+3. Support each other

-Set goals and reward yourselves
+4. Set goals and reward yourselves

 Getting out of debt could take a long time, so it’s important to break your ultimate goal into smaller, more manageable ones—like staying on track with your monthly budget, paying off a credit card, or reaching other milestones in your debt repayment plan.
 After achieving each of your goals, reward yourselves with a night out, a bottle of wine, or a special home-cooked meal.
 Just remember to stay within your budget.

 You could even make a game out of the weekly goals you set for yourselves.
 For example, one week you could have a contest to see who can save the most money.
 Whoever wins could get to choose the next movie you watch, get a neck massage, or have a pass from doing their least favorite chore for a few days.
-Celebrating your victories together could keep you and your partner motivated throughout the process of solving your money problems.
+Celebrating your victories together can help keep you and your partner motivated throughout the process of solving your money problems.

-Know when to seek help
+5. Know when to seek help

 Why do couples fight about their finances?
 Because money problems put pressure on each person in the relationship, creating feelings of guilt, fear, and anxiety that can make them lash out or act irrationally.
 If you’re worried that debt is starting to negatively affect your relationship, it may be time to get professional help.

 Some people try financial counseling for couples, where you and your partner talk to financial expert or a representative from a credit counseling agency about how to deal with your debt.
-Using this method, a credit counselor may be able to reduce the interest rate on your credit card debt if you enroll in a Debt Management Plan.
+Using this method, a credit counselor may be able to reduce the interest rate on your credit card debt if you enroll in a debt management plan.